linkedin/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     **New in 3.6.0:**
     The size threshold after which a request is considered a large request.
 If it is -1, then all requests are considered small, effectively turning off large request throttling.
 The default is -1.

-* *ephemeral.count.limit* :
+* *ephemeralNodes.total.byte.limit* :
-  (Java system property: **zookeeper.ephemeral.count.limit**) This property sets a limit on the number of ephemeral nodes a session can create.
-The default value is 7500, set in PrepRequestProcessor.java.
-The limit will be ignored when the value is set to -1.
+  (Java system property: **zookeeper.ephemeralNodes.total.byte.limit**) This property set a limit on the amount of ephemeral nodes that can be created in one session.
+The limit is the number of bytes it takes to store the serialized path strings for all the session's ephemeral nodes.
+  This limit should always be under the jute maxbuffer, as exceeding will cause the server to crash whne the connection is closed and a transaction to delete all the ephemeral nodes for that session are deleted.
+This limit will be ignored if not explicitly set.

 * *outstandingHandshake.limit*
     (Jave system property only: **zookeeper.netty.server.outstandingHandshake.limit**)